lindashao1220/website/content/en/project/collage.md

 I completely altered the working protocol for the server side.
 Previously, I utilized [socket.io](http://socket.io/) to group five individuals in a single room, and when someone vacated the room, new participants would take their place.

 However, the rule has now changed.
 I have obtained a list of files in each folder in my database.
 The new allocation rule is to assign users to the part with the least number of files.

+4. API
+I developed an API to retrieve user information, including local time and location, and implemented a database to store this information.
+This feature enables users to easily access information about previous contributors and enhances the overall user experience.

 ## User Testing